 When you start out in this journey of motherhood you never imagine that you could yell at your kids.
 I mean, they are your precious babies, so innocent and sweet.

-Then your sweet baby grows to be a toddler then a preschooler and starts pushing limits and testing your patience.
+Then your sweet baby grows to be a toddler than a preschooler and starts pushing limits and testing your patience.
 You soon realize that maybe you aren't that perfectly patient parent you thought you were.

 You find yourself arguing with a little person who sounds very mature, but in reality is quite immature in their brain development.
 This little person starts pushing buttons you didn't even know you had.

 Then you realize the truth: they installed the buttons.
 In other words, you and your child are probably similar in certain ways, either personality or temperament.
 These shared characteristics are part of what makes it easy for them to test your patience.

 The good news is that we are the adults with the mature brains.

 We can bring ourselves out of a bad moment without yelling if we can keep a few helpful hints in mind: